-Employment in academia is very competitive.
-Whether you seek a research or teaching position, you will need a Curriculum Vitae (CV) rather than a resume.
+Employment in academia is competitive.
+Whether you seek a research or teaching position, you will need a curriculum vitae (CV) rather than a résumé.
 A CV is a detailed record that communicates how your skills, knowledge, and experiences demonstrate your alignment for a particular job and higher education institution.
-Additionally, if you are applying to international jobs, a CV may be required.
+In addition, if you are applying to international jobs, a CV may be required.

-The main difference between writing a resume and writing a CV is the length.
-Resumes are concise and limited to two pages.
-CVs are detailed about your extensive accomplishments and may be 5-20 pages or longer.
-CVs do not need to be customized for each job application but will need to be updated regularly so you remember all publications, presentations, awards, etc.
+The main difference between a résumé and a CV is the length of each.
+Résumés are concise and limited to two pages.
+CVs are detailed about your extensive accomplishments and may be 5-20 pages, or longer.
+CVs do not need to be customized for each job application but will need to be updated regularly so that they include all publications, presentations, awards, etc.